Tools and supplies needed:

 Read this installation manual in it’s entirety before you start.If you have doubts about doing this installation, you should contact a qualified contractor, carpenter or professional installer.

 Careful layout and tile application can still sometimes leave gaps between the tiles.
-To hide any gaps, we recommend painting the wall to which the tiles are applied before starting.
-Use a paint color that closely matches the tile color.
+To hide any gaps, we recommend using a primer—tinted with the color of your tiles—on the wall to which the tiles are applied, before starting.
+Your local paint store can mix this for you.

 The adhesive on the back side of the Aspect glass tiles are engineered to stick to flat, primed, smooth walls.